Read This First

 Prompt 2: As each incorrect cause of autism was introduce, what might the public have done to keep from credulously accepting the new cause as gospel?

-The section turns on Participate in Science Education and Literacy Programs.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Participate in Science Education and Literacy Programs in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Participate in Science Education and Literacy Programs, It was once thought that autism was caused by poor parenting, and Refrigerator Mother Theory.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Participate in Science Education and Literacy Programs, It was once thought that autism was caused by poor parenting, and Refrigerator Mother Theory in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Instead of relying on a single study or expert, the public should seek information from a variety of sources, including experts in the field with differing viewpoints.
 This helps in understanding the consensus (if any) within the scientific community.